 Spend Labor Day Weekend at the Oasis Club in the Retreat at ChampionsGate.
 Family friendly activities for those of all ages!
 Hope to see you all there!
 Have a fun and safe holiday weekend!

 The summer months are the most popular travel times for visitors in Florida.
 With the warm temperatures, in addition to desired attractions and breathtaking beaches, Florida is the place to be with your family this summer.
-Here are a few important travel hacks for your summer family vacation in the Sunshine State.
+Here are a few important travel hacks for your family vacation in summer in Florida.

 Florida’s weather is unpredictably predictable.